quchen/articles/great_things_about_haskell.md

 First, get a mirror.
 Yes, you.
 Now.

-"I like this language that has no loops, all variables are constant, and evaluates program parts in whatever order it wants to."
+"I like this language that has no loops, all variables are constant while functions take only one argument, and evaluates program parts in whatever order it wants to."

 Now look at the mirror.
 That's what people will look like when you tell them that.
 Right now you probably think this is a joke.
 It's not.